Publications

 Time-resolved fluorescence tomography enables precise spatial differentiation of fluorophores with overlapping spectra.
 Using a scanning system, we acquired decay kinetics from a sample phantom filled with acridine orange and fluorescein, revealing distinct lifetime contrasts.

-The Fluorescence Yield of Red pH Sensitive Proteins is Mainly Determined by Stability and Internal Water Contact of the Chromophore
+The Fluorescence Yield of Red pH Sensitive Proteins is Mainly

 The different pH dependence of the time resolved fluorescence spectra in two red-shifted fluorescent proteins, mCardinal and mNeptune are explained by differences in internal water contact and H-bonds between chromophore and the surrounding residues.